 Non-alcoholic fatty liver disease (NAFLD), is becoming one of the most prevalent chronic liver diseases in modern countries, increasing rapidly as a result of recent upward trends in obesity and life-style changes.
-A subset of NAFLD patients go on to develop non-alcoholic steatohepatitis (NASH) by progression of steatosis and necro-inflammatory changes in the liver, leading to an increase in the incidence of hepatocellular carcinoma.
+A subset of NAFLD patients go on to develop non-alcoholic steatohepatitis (NASH) by progression of steatosis and necro-inflammatory changes in the liver, leading to an increase in the incidence of cirrhosis and hepatocellular carcinoma.
 Mortality in NAFLD patients has been reported to be independently associated with the stage of liver fibrosis, and it is important to prevent the progression of liver fibrosis in NAFLD patients.
 Recently, several drugs have been developed and have entered phase 2 or 3 clinical trials, but no effective drugs against NAFLD are yet available.
 Therefore, it is important to clarify the mechanism of liver fibrosis in NAFLD in order to identify therapeutic targets.
 To identify clinical factors associated with the progression of liver fibrosis in NAFLD patients, several genome wide association studies have recently been performed worldwide.
-A single nucleotide polymorphism (SNP) at rs738409 in patatin-like phospholipase domain containing 3 was identified as having strong associations with prevalence and disease progression in NAFLD and NASH.
-A SNP in transmembrane 6 superfamily 2 (TM6SF2) was also identified as a potential contributor to NAFLD pathogenesis.
+A single nucleotide polymorphism (SNP), rs738409 in patatin-like phospholipase domain containing 3 was identified as having strong associations with prevalence and disease progression in NAFLD and NASH.
+A SNP in transmembrane 6 superfamily 2 (TM6SF2) gene was also identified as a potential contributor to NAFLD pathogenesis.
 The SNP rs58542926 in TM6SF2 is significantly associated with incidence of NAFLD and with fibrosis stage.
 TM6SF2 protein is highly expressed in the small intestine and liver and plays a role in lipid synthesis and secretion of triglyceride-rich lipoproteins in the liver.
 TM6SF2 rs58542926 (C>T), a coding SNP that causes an amino acid substitution at codon 167 (E167K), is considered to lead to a loss of function and to accelerate hepatic steatosis.
-However, although lipids are metabolized in hepatocytes and may accumulate in these cells, liver fibrosis is strongly associated with hepatic stellate cells (HSCs).
+Hepatic stellate cells (HSCs) plays a main role in development of liver fibrosis.
 The influence of the coding SNP in TM6SF2 on the function of HSCs has not been clarified.
-HSCs are normally activated in response to stimulation by inflammatory cytokines, such as transforming growth factor beta 1 (TGF-6).
-Activated HSCs transform into myofibroblasts, and alpha-smooth muscle actin (aSMA) expression is up-regulated in the transformed myofibroblasts.
+HSCs are normally activated in response to stimulation by inflammatory cytokines, such as transforming growth factor beta 1 (TGF-B1).
+Activated HSCs transform into myofibroblasts and produce large amount of alpha-smooth muscle actin (aSMA).
 Activation of HSCs leads to secretion of extra-cellular matrix proteins such as collagen type 1 into the sinusoids, resulting in collagen accumulation and progression of liver fibrosis.
-Although the impacts of genetic factors on clinical features of NAFLD and hepatocyte functions have been analyzed, the impacts of genetic factors on HSCs have not been examined.
-In the present study, we aimed to explore the role of TM6SF2 SNP rs58542926 in liver fibrosis using an in vitro activated HSC model.
+In the present study, this author aimed to explore the role of TM6SF2 SNP rs58542926 in liver fibrosis using an in vitro activated HSC model.

 To create TM6SF2 overexpression model, human TM6SF2 mRNA was amplified from LX-2 cells and cloned into p3xFLAG-CMV-10 vector.
 The cloned plasmid containing the wild-type CC genotype at rs58542926 in TM6SF2 gene was designated as p3FLAG/TM6SF2-WT.
 Subsequently, a modified plasmid, designated as p3FLAG/TM6SF2-MT, was generated by introducing a C-to-T point mutation at rs58542926 in TM6SF2 to create an amino acid substitution E167K in the TM6SF2 gene.
-The activation of LX-2 cells was analyzed by overexpressing or knocking down TM6SF2 under TGF-8 treatment.
+The activation of LX-2 cells was analyzed by overexpressing or knocking down TM6SF2 under TGF-81 treatment.
 To knockdown of TM6SF2 in LX-2 cells, TM6SF2 siRNA was designed by siDirect using the TM6SF2 mRNA sequence (NM_001001524) as a reference.
 Prepared siRNAs were transfected into LX-2 cells by electroporation at 1,100 mV for 30 msec followed by 24-hour incubation with serum-free medium.
-Twenty-four hours after transfection, transfected cells were stimulated with 10 ng/ml of TGF-8 for 48 hours and then the cells were harvested.
+Twenty-four hours after transfection, transfected cells were stimulated with 10 ng/ml of TGF-81 for 48 hours and then the cells were harvested.